Sugar Land, Texas

 Cg'd to SARTARTIA, 18 Jan 1886

-The Sugar Land Refinery Marker located Hwy.
+The Imperial Sugar Refinery Marker located Hwy.
 90-A at Imperial Sugar

 Stephen F. Austin's colonists brought sugar cane to Fort Bend County in the 1820s.
 The Sugar Land area was once part of Oakland Plantation, where Nathaniel (1800-84) and Matthew Williams (1805-52) planted sugar cane about 1840.
 They began processing the cane in 1843 using a horse-powered mill and open-air cooking kettles.
 In 1853 the plantation and mill were purchased by William J. Kyle (1803-64) and Benjamin F. Terry (1821-61).
 They improved the mill and promoted a railroad for the area, which they named Sugar Land.
 Terry later helped organize the famed Confederate cavalry unit, Terry's Texas Rangers, and was killed in the Civil War (1861-65).
 After the war, the operation was sold to Edward H. Cunningham (1835-1912), who expanded the sugar mill into a refinery.
 W. T. Eldridge (1862-1932) and Galveston businessman I. H. Kempner, Sr. (1873-1967) purchased the refinery in 1907.
 They began importing raw sugar to operate the refinery year-round because local cane was available only seasonally and in decreasing quantities in the early 1900s.
 Named by Kempner for the Imperial Hotel in New York City, the Imperial Sugar Company and the City of Sugar Land have grown steadily.
 During the 1970s, the Imperial Sugar Company produced more than three million pounds of refined cane sugar daily.